GeorgeAMA98/jbird-web/README.md

 If DebugView is empty, test again in an incognito window with extensions disabled.

+Note: after first deployment or tag changes, it can take a few minutes before events consistently appear in Realtime/DebugView.

 ## Deploy to GitHub Pages

 1. Push this repo to GitHub.